ryanpark0117/ryanpark0117/README.md

-### Hi there!!
+### Introducing Myself 🙋🏽‍♂️

-My name is Ryan Park and I am a recent graudate with a passion in data analytics.
+My name is Ryan Park and I am a recent graduate out of Bowdoin College with a passion in data analytics.

-Projects 📁
+# Projects 📁

-Tools 🔧
+# Tools 🔧
 * Languages: SQL, Python
 * Visualization: Tableau